Aquatics and Safety FAQs

 Proper swim attire must be worn at all times in the pool and spa.
 Clothing must be designed for water sports, non-revealing, and excludes any type of street or cotton-based clothing.

-If you have any additional questions, please contact the Coordinator of Aquatics:
+If you have any additional questions, please contact the Assistant Director of Programs and Engagement: